Wildewood, Maryland

 Wildewood is a planned community and census-designated place (CDP) in St. Mary's County, Maryland, United States.
 It is in east-central St. Mary's County, 7 mi east of Leonardtown, the county seat, and 58 mi southeast of Washington, D.C.
 It is bordered to the east by the unincorporated community of California.
+Homesites feature large shade trees.

 Wildewood was first listed as a CDP prior to the 2020 census which listed a population of 7,821.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.